microsoft/AL-Go/Scenarios/settings.md

 For experts only, following the description [here](Contribute.md) you can setup a local fork of **AL-Go for GitHub** and use that as your templates.
 You can fetch upstream changes from Microsoft regularly to incorporate these changes into your version and this way have your modified version of AL-Go for GitHub.

 > [!NOTE]
 > Our goal is to never break repositories, which are using standard AL-Go for GitHub as their template.
-We almost certainly will break you if you create local modifications to scripts and pipelines.
+We almost certainly will break you at some point in time if you create local modifications to scripts and pipelines.

 ---
 [back](../README.md)